shirazlinux/free-software-philosophy/content/learn/four-freedoms.md

 {{< tip >}}
 You can charge a fee to those you share the software with, for instance to cover the costs of bandwidth.
-Note however that the recipient is entitled to share it on themselves without paying back any royalties.
+Note however that the recipient is entitled to the right to share it themselves, without paying back any royalties.
 {{< /tip >}}

 ## 3: Collaborate on the software